 He wrenched me from my home, my people, my community, and my parents.
 He flayed me.
 Oh how the man pried into my flesh, twisting and lifting the blade.
-He scrapped away my skin with knives so rough and jagged that much of my flesh ripped off.
+He scraped away my skin with knives so rough and jagged that much of my flesh ripped off.
 My thick sticky blood leaked, and I bled like I’ve never bled before, and never will.
 I was skinned white and stood thin and shivering in the sun until my flesh turned a deep brown.
-Using a blade, which had a fine edge, he scrapped off all the tags and knots on my slender body.
+Using a blade, which had a fine edge, he scraped off all the tags and knots on my slender body.
 I was smooth, utterly naked and blemish free.

 The man said, I was a beauty.
 He meant, I was perfectly round, symmetrical and deadly straight.
 He coated my body with some foul smelling resin but it worked like magic.
 And in time, my wounds healed, my scars vanished, and I actually liked how I looked and felt.